 \section{Case studies}

 }

 The simulation examines whether a complex baseline hazard and time-varying interactions affect method performance.
-The case study assesses performance in more realistic conditions, where we may not know if a flexible baseline hazard is beneficial, or if time-varying covariates exist.
+The case study assesses performance in more realistic conditions, where we may not know if a flexible baseline hazard or time-varying interactions are beneficial for prediction.
 For each dataset, we perform a grid search with the same hyperparameter procedure as described in the simulation (three-fold cross-validated grid search).
 We then predict risk functions for everyone in the test set with the selected hyperparameters, which is used to calculate our metrics.
 We conduct 100-fold bootstrap re-samples on the training data to get confidence intervals.

 \hypertarget{pe-multiplemyeloma}{